KippAD/portfolio-project-3/README.md

 2. The application has a consistent design that makes it clear to the user what processes are happening and when input is required.
 From an aesthetic perspective, the user gets a positive emotional response from interacting with the application.

 Due to the application being based in the command line interface, the design is more limited in its possibilities, meaning that more focus has to be put on creating a display that looks good and appeals to the user.
-These limitations can be countered by using external python modules and libraries that offer more oppurtunities to customize the interface, and therefore improve the design and UX.
+These limitations can be countered by using external Python modules and libraries that offer more opportunities to customize the interface, and therefore improve the design and UX.

 **To achieve the first objective:**
 - The inputs that control the applications flow are clearly marked so that the user will always know when an action is required from them.